 If you’ve been dreaming lately about illness, natural disasters, financial crises, or social isolation, you’re not alone.
 You just might be one of the millions having coronavirus-related anxiety dreams, according to Deirdre Barrett, Ph.D., a dream researcher and psychologist who teaches at Harvard Medical School.
+A new survey-based study in Frontiers of Psychology reported a 26% increase in nightmares since the beginning of the pandemic.
 Here’s what it all means.

 Why You Dream

 As you sleep, your brain cycles through multiple stages of brain activity.
 The first three stages of sleep are called non-rapid eye movement (non-REM) sleep, and they progress from light sleep (Stage 1) to deeper sleep (Stage 3) as your body relaxes.
 In the final stage you experience rapid eye movement (REM) sleep, which occurs when your thalamus (the part of the brain that relays sensory information) kicks into high gear.
 This is when most of your dreaming occurs.
 You typically spend about two hours dreaming each night, even if you don’t remember those dreams in the morning.